a-singh09/AI-Fashion-Playground/README.md

 -   **E-commerce Integration:** Partner with online retailers to allow users to "try on" clothes directly from product pages and purchase them.
 -   **Wardrobe Analytics:** Provide users with insights into their wardrobe, such as most-used colors, style preferences, and items that need replacing.
 -   **Friend & Community Feedback:** A feature to share generated looks with friends or the community to get feedback before wearing an outfit.

+## 🙏 Acknowledgments

+- **Google Gemini Team** – For the incredible Nano Banana API
+- **Nano Banana Hackathon Kit** – Foundation and inspiration
+- **Open Source Community** – Libraries and tools that made this possible

+---

+## 💖 Built for Everyone

+**AI Fashion Playground** believes fashion should be fun, inclusive, and accessible to everyone.
+Whether you're exploring your personal style, planning outfits for special occasions, or just having creative fun – this platform is designed to celebrate your unique identity and boost your confidence.

+Made with ❤️ for the fashion-forward and the style-curious alike.